-In this Section, we define an accurate and precise numerical set-up for our primary \textit{N}-body code, i.e, \og.
+In this section, we define an accurate and precise numerical setup for our primary \textit{N}-body code, \og.
 We present convergence tests for the adopted configuration and parameter values (Sect.~\ref{sec:parconf}), and the simulation resolution (Sect.~\ref{sec:res}).
-Lastly, we compare the convergence of our configuration set-up to other \textit{N}-body solvers (Sect.~\ref{sec:codecomp}).
+Lastly, we compare the convergence of our configuration setup to other \textit{N}-body solvers (Sect.~\ref{sec:codecomp}).